 | A rivt doc is the published output of a

 rivt doc | rivt file.
-A doc is a formatted text,
+A doc is an output file formatted

-| the same rivt file.
+| from the same rivt file.

 | A rivt report is the published output

-rivt report | from rivt files collated into a single
+| of multiple docs collated into a single

-| text, PDF or HTML report file.
+rivt report | text, PDF or HTML file.
+Each doc is a

-| Each doc is a chapter in the report.
+| chapter in the report.
+Chapters are

 rivt produces clear, organized engineering documents from active calculations using reasonable defaults.
 Use cases are listed here.
 Document tools like Quarto are likely better tools for static, formatted documents including journal articles and books that do not need recalculation.
 A brief discussion of engineering document tools and their strengths relative to the objectives of rivt is here.